ntk148v/til/rabbitmq/disaster-recovery.md

       ![](https://blog.rabbitmq.com/assets/images/2020/04/NonPauseMinority.png)

-    - Due to these issues, Mirror Queue is deprecated and scheduled for removal **feature** -> Use Quorum Queue.
+    - Due to these issues, Mirror Queue is deprecated and scheduled for removal feature -> **Use Quorum Queue**.

   - Quorum Queue:

-    - Quorum queues do not use chained replication but are based on the well established and mathematically proven Raft protocol.
+    - Quorum queues do not use chained replication but are based on the-well established and mathematically proven Raft protocol.
     - Just like with mirrored queues, all clients interact with a leader, whose job it is to then replicate the enqueues and acks to its followers.

     ![](https://blog.rabbitmq.com/assets/images/2020/04/QQ.png)

     - It does have higher end-to-end latencies and those latencies closely correspond to the throughput/latency of your disks.
 Quorum queues only confirm messages once written to disk on a majority and so disk performance plays a large role in quorum queue performance.
-    - There is no _stop the world_ synchronisation, no throwing away data on rejoining, no difficult decisions to make about automatic vs manual synchronisation at all.
+    - There is no _stop the world_ synchronization, no throwing away data on rejoining, no difficult decisions to make about automatic vs manual synchronization at all.
 There is no availability vs consistency choice to make; a quorum queue will only confirm a message once it has been replicated to a majority of nodes.
 If a majority is down then you lose availability.
     - Network partitions: Firstly they use a separate and much faster failure detector that can detect partitions rapidly and trigger fast leader elections meaning that availability is either not impacted or is quickly restored.

 - Client Reconnection:
   - Clients also need to be able to reconnect automatically in the event of a connection failure or a broker going offline.
 Most RabbitMQ clients offer automatic reconnection features.
 - Rack Awareness: RabbitMQ does not currently have rack awareness, you can achieve the same results via manually specifying the nodes that a replicated queue should be spread across.
   - With mirrored queues you can specify the [list of nodes](https://www.rabbitmq.com/ha.html#mirroring-arguments) it should be spread across
   - With quorum queues you must currently create the queue with an initial group size of 1 and then [add members](https://www.rabbitmq.com/rabbitmq-queues.8.html#Replication) on the nodes to achieve the desired spread.

 ## 2. Disaster Recovery